nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ###  List all contacts: `list`

-After using CampusConnect's [find contact](#find-contacts) feature that filters the contacts you are looking for, you may want to have an overview of all your contacts again!
+After using CampusConnect's [contact search](#contact-search) feature that filters the contacts you are looking for, you may want to have an overview of all your contacts again!
 Thus, CampusConnect allows you to list all your contacts.

 This feature involves the command: `list`, which lists all of your saved contacts.